 I picked it up off the street.
 The screen was riddled with cracks.
 “Fuck,” I shouted, took the phone of the asphalt and threw it right back to the ground.
 The small crystals that made up the screen disintegrated on impact.
 When it rolled over the ground, splinters rained.
 The light split in the small pieces into small stripes of color.
 I stepped on that piece of junk.
 From my frustration, anger had developed, and the dismembered corpse of a Smartphone laid in a sea of glass crystals of different sizes.

 When I was ready to relax, I breathed once more.
-I didn’t bother to scrap the loose parts together.
-Should the street cleaners do their God-a worn job.
+I didn’t bother to scrape the loose parts together.
+Should the street cleaners do their God-a worn job?
 That’s what they were there for.
 So that they would bend over and sweep the small pieces together.
 Throw them into the trash.
 I got into the car, turned the key to ignite the engine and drove off.

 < Previous Chapter: The Predetermined Breaking Point

 > Next Chapter: The 8 on my arm turned in my head.
 Chapter of despair.